How to Stop Losing Yourself in Motherhood

 Here are a few signs you may have started losing connection with yourself somewhere along the way:

-And maybe the hardest part is this: From the outside, it may even look like you’re doing a great job.
+And what’s weird is that from the outside, it may even look like you’re doing a great job.

 Which can make it even harder to admit how disconnected, overwhelmed, or lost you actually feel inside.